SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/configure-loriot-credentials-register-network-server.md

 The Loriot LoRa agent only processes "gw" messages to avoid duplicate measurements or events in {{< product-c8y-iot >}}, because most of the information matches with "gw" message whereas "gw" message also carries all gateway information.

 {{< c8y-admon-info >}}
-You must enable the "gw" message option on LORIOT Network Server while connecting to the Loriot LoRa agent, see [Configuring the Loriot agent endpoint credentials](#configure-loriot-credentials).
+You must enable the "gw" message option on LORIOT Network Server while connecting to the Loriot LoRa agent, see [Device registration via Cumulocity IoT](#configure-loriot-credentials-cumulocity).
 {{< /c8y-admon-info >}}

 In the Loriot LoRa device message below, `gws` represents a list of gateways involved in the network: